Glossary of common terms

 Certificate Authority (CA)

 Certificate Authority (CA) is an entity that issues digital certificates (electronically signed public key).
 The Authority confirms the authenticity of the data entered in the certificate prior to release.
-We offer a range of certificates from Symantec , Thawte GeoTrust and RapidSSL .
+We offer a range of certificates from DigiCert , Thawte, GeoTrust and RapidSSL.
 These CAs are fully trusted, so their certificates do not pose any security warnings on your browser as self-signed certificates do.

-If you do not know, which certificate authority to choose , use our SSL certificate Selection Guide.
+If you do not know, which certificate authority to choose , use our TLS certificate Selection Guide.

 Common Name (CN)

-The Common Name in the SSL certificate indicates the domain for which the certificate is issued.
-A Common name such as www.domain.co.uk .
+The Common Name in the TLS certificate indicates the domain for which the certificate is issued.
+A Common name such as www.domain.com.
 In Code Signing certificate for signing applications in the field of Common name given authenticated name of the organization for which the certificate.

 Certificate Revocation List (CRL)

-If you need to secure multiple domains, we recommend SAN certificates which will secure up to 100 domains with one IP address.
+If you need to secure multiple domains, we recommend SAN certificates, which allows you to secure up to 250 domains on one IP adress.

 If you delete the private key or it is compromised, do not hesitate to contact customer support a free certificate to rebuild with a new pair of keys.